 The course is available for full-time study over one calendar year or part-time over two years and consists of lectures, workshops, presentations and laboratory work.
-Formal classes run from September to April and are normally held two days every week with the remaining time available to students for self-directed studies, writing tutor marked assignments, preparing laboratory reports and presentations.
+Formal classes run from September-April and are normally held two days every week with the remaining time available to students for self-directed studies, writing tutor marked assignments, preparing laboratory reports and presentations.

 The taught modules are supported by lectures and workshops on presentation, research and other transferrable skills.
 The course is taught mainly by College staff, although there is a contribution from specialist visiting lecturers.

-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

 Number of Places18 Places

-Dr Eduardo Ruiz-Hernandez
+Dr Maria Jose Santos-Martinez/Dr Eduardo Ruiz-Hernandez

 Click here for a full list of postgraduate fees